List of volcanoes in Indonesia

-As of 2012, Indonesia has 127 active volcanoes and about 5 million people active within the danger zones.
+As of 2012, Indonesia has 127 active volcanoes and about 5 million people live within the danger zones.
 It has been conjectured that the earthquake and tsunami event of 26 December 2004 could trigger eruptions, with Mount Sinabung (dormant since the 1600s) erupting in 2010 as a possible example.

 The word for Mount in Indonesian and many regional languages of the country is Gunung.
 Thus, Mount Merapi may be referred to as Gunung Merapi.